tutumcloud/go-tutum/README.md

 In order to install the Tutum Go library, you can use :

 	go get github.com/tutumcloud/go-tutum

 **Auth:**

-In order to be able to make requests to the API, you should first obtain an ApiKey for your accoun.
-For this, log into Tutum, click on the menu on the upper right corner of the screen and sekect **Get Api Key**.
+In order to be able to make requests to the API, you should first obtain an ApiKey for your account.
+For this, log into Tutum, click on the menu on the upper right corner of the screen and select **Get Api Key**.

 You can use your ApiKey with the Go library in any of the following ways:

 Manually set in your golang code